RuggedScience/SDK/extras/python/README.md

 # Python SDK
-This is a wrapper around the [Rugged Science SDK](/README.md) with the only difference being that exceptions are automatically thrown.
+This is a wrapper around the [Rugged Science SDK](https://github.com/RuggedScience/SDK) with the only difference being that exceptions are automatically thrown.
 There are no `getLastError` or `getLastErrorString` functions.
-For more information about the available APIs see the [librsdio](/librsdio.md) and [librspoe](/librspoe.md) docs.

 ## Installing